stmcg/mia/README.md

 <!-- badges: end -->

-The `iai` package implements methods to estimate conditional outcome means in settings with missing data and incomplete auxiliary variables.
+The `iai` package implements methods to estimate conditional outcome means in settings with missingness-not-at-random and incomplete auxiliary variables.
 Specifically, this package implements the AF4 method in Mathur et al. (In preparation).

 ## Installation